Bashni

 Board

-The initial position of dark and light checkers is shown on the following picture:
+The initial position of dark and light checkers is shown in the following picture:

 Objective

-The goal of the Bashni is to capture all opponent's checkers or to block them leaving the opponent without any legal move.
+The goal of Bashni is to capture all opponent's checkers or to block them leaving the opponent without any legal moves.

 Play

-The Bashni game has almost the same rules as Russian Checkers with the following differences:
+Bashni has almost the same rules as Russian Checkers with the following differences:

 Before the capture After the capture

-• Any stack is controlled by a player who owns the topmost checker (or a king).
+• Any stack is controlled by a player who owns the topmost checker (or king).

 • When a stack or a single piece captures an opponent's stack, just the topmost piece is taken from that stack and placed below the capturing stack or a piece.
 The next checker or a king in the stack (beneath the captured topmost one) is considered to be "released" and can be used by its owner on the next move: